Wilfred (American TV series) season 2: Synopsis

 The second season begins 4 months after Season 1 ended, where Ryan is dreaming that he is in a mental hospital, and Wilfred is in a wheelchair.
-After an outburst, the doctor attempts to give Ryan electroshock therapy, having received permission from Ryan's dad.
+After an outburst, the doctor (Robin Williams) attempts to give Ryan electroshock therapy, having received permission from Ryan's dad.
 Wilfred saves Ryan, and Ryan wakes up in a meeting at his new job.
-He rushes out of the meeting and runs to the basement door to read Wilfred's will.
+He rushes out of the meeting and runs to the basement door at his house to read Wilfred's will.
 He removes everything from the closet and destroys the wall to reveal the basement.
 Wilfred's will turns out to be blank, except for the words "Keep Digging".
 Meanwhile, Wilfred and Drew come back from Wisconsin, unusually close, and reveal that Jenna and Drew are getting married.
 Wilfred tells Ryan that he is selfish, and won't listen to him, until Drew attempts to give Wilfred steroids to win a dog challenge.
 After Wilfred loses, Drew makes fun of him, and Ryan and Wilfred become friends again.
-Ryan's now-pregnant sister returns from India, and Ryan discovers a restraining order against her from Arturo Ramos, the father of her unborn child.
+Ryan's now-pregnant sister Kristen returns from India, and Ryan discovers a restraining order against her from Arturo Ramos, the father of her unborn child.

 Ryan attempts to have a dinner party with Jenna, Drew, and his co-worker, Amanda, whom he begins dating.
-Amanda appears odd around Wilfred, and after Wilfred and Bear ruin the dinner party, Amanda reveals that she discovered her Grandfather's two dogs consuming his deceased body, causing her fear of dogs.
-Amanda and Wilfred become close after he consoles her.
+Amanda appears odd around Wilfred, and after Wilfred and Bear ruin the dinner party, Amanda reveals that she discovered her grandfather's two dogs consuming his deceased body, causing her fear of dogs.
+However, Amanda and Wilfred become close after he consoles her when she starts crying.
 After several weeks of dating, Ryan tells Amanda that he loves her, and they decide to move in together.
-After spending a night in the basement, playing a pointless game all night with Wilfred and Bruce, Ryan breaks up with Amanda.
+After spending a night in the basement, playing a pointless game all night with Wilfred and Bruce, Ryan breaks up with Amanda, knowing that she won’t be able to accept his relationship with Wilfred.
 Afterwards, the company that Ryan works for loses all its investors, and his boss commits suicide.
 Ryan and his mother go on a road-trip, against her doctor's orders, after her cat, Mittens, passes away.
-After Ryan's sister shows up to retrieve Ryan and their mentally ill mother, she goes into labor, giving birth to a boy who she names Joffrey.
+After Ryan's sister shows up to retrieve them, she goes into labor, giving birth to a boy who she names Joffrey.